McRaeAlex/AlpineToast/README.md

 * Add the ability to have types of toasts passed in as a config field which changes the config.
     * Not sure if this type would map to another config or just add classes to the config being used.
 * Early cancellation with button
+* Add usage for using with Phoenix LiveView
 * TailWindCSS config
+* Add generated API documentation
+* Create another page in the demo application which shows all the different configuration options turning different ones on and off still using the tailwindcss classes
 * VanillaCSS config for non tailwind users
+    * This just means copying the tailwindcss styles to another css class and putting them under a single class name instead of adding a bunch of different ones.
+(May be possible to just automate this)
 * Write hooks which make sure before the package it uploaded to github it passes test cases and it builds so people have access to the compiled code